turlvo/channel_talk_flutter/README.md

 This plugin works in combination with the [`firebase_messaging`](https://pub.dev/packages/firebase_messaging) plugin to receive Push Notifications.
 To set this up:

 * First, implement [`firebase_messaging`](https://pub.dev/packages/firebase_messaging) and check if it works: https://pub.dev/packages/firebase_messaging#android-integration
-* Then, add the Firebase server key to Intercom, as described here: https://developers.channel.io/docs/android-push-notification
+* Then, add the Firebase server key to Channel Talk, as described here: https://developers.channel.io/docs/android-push-notification
-* Add the following to your  `AndroidManifest.xml` file, so incoming messages are handled by Intercom:
+* Add the following to your  `AndroidManifest.xml` file, so incoming messages are handled by Channel Talk:

 ```
     <service